bwplotka/bingo/README.md

 * Easy upgrade, downgrade, addition, and removal of the needed binary's version, with no risk of dependency conflicts.
   * NOTE: Tools are **often** not following semantic versioning, so `bingo` allows to pin by commit ID.
 * Immutable binary names.
 This creates a reliable way for users and CIs to use expected version of the binaries, reinstalling on-demand only if needed.
-* Works with all buildable Go projects, including pre Go modules and complex projects with complex `replace` statements. (e.g Kuberentes)
+* Works with all buildable Go projects, including pre Go modules and complex projects with complex directives like `replace`, `retract` or `exclude` statements. (e.g Prometheus)
 * Optional, automatic integration with Makefiles.

 You can read full a story behind `bingo` [in this blog post](https://www.bwplotka.dev/2020/bingo/).